OpenMW/openmw/docs/source/reference/modding/settings/shaders.rst

 ---------------

 :Type:		string
-:Range:		legacy|default|experimental
+:Range:		legacy|shaders compatibility|shaders
 :Default:	default

 Sets the internal handling of light sources.

-'legacy' is restricted to a maximum of 8 lights per object and guarantees fixed function pipeline compatible lighting.
+'legacy' is restricted to 8 lights per object and emulates fixed function pipeline compatible lighting.

-'default' removes the light limit via :ref:`max lights` and follows a new attenuation formula which can drastically reduce light popping and seams.
-This mode also enables vertex lighting on groundcover, which is otherwise completely disabled with 'legacy'.
-It is recommended to use this mode with older hardware, as the technique ensures a range of compatibility equal to that of 'legacy'.
+'shaders compatibility' removes the light limit via :ref:`max lights` and follows a modifed attenuation formula which can drastically reduce light popping and seams.
+This mode also enables lighting on groundcover and a configurable light fade.
+It is recommended to use this with older hardware and a light limit closer to 8.
+Because of its wide range of compatibility it is set as the default.

-'experimental' carries all of the benefits that 'legacy' has, but uses a modern approach that allows for a higher 'max lights' count with little to no performance penalties on modern hardware.
+'shaders' carries all of the benefits that 'shaders compatibility' does, but uses a modern approach that allows for a higher :ref:`max lights` count with little to no performance penalties on modern hardware.
+It is recommended to use this mode when supported and where the GPU is not a bottleneck.
+On some weaker devices, using this mode along with :ref:`force per pixel lighting` can carry performance penalties.

+Note that when enabled, groundcover lighting is forced to be vertex lighting, unless normal maps are provided.
+This is due to some groundcover mods using the Z-Up Normals technique to avoid some common issues with shading.
+As a consequence, per pixel lighting would give undesirable results.

+This setting has no effect if :ref:`force shaders` is 'false'.

 light bounds multiplier
 -----------------------

 :Type:		float
 :Range:		0.0-10.0
-:Default:	2.0
+:Default:	1.75

 Controls the bounding sphere radius of point lights, which is used to determine if an object should receive lighting from a particular light source.
 Note, this has no direct effect on the overall illumination of lights.
 Larger multipliers will allow for smoother transitions of light sources, but may require an increase in :ref:`max lights` and thus carries a performance penalty.
 This especially helps with abrupt light popping with handheld light sources such as torches and lanterns.

-It is recommended to keep this at 1.0 if :ref:`lighting method` is set to 'legacy', as the number of lights is fixed in that mode.
+This setting has no effect if :ref:`lighting method` is 'legacy'.

 maximum light distance
 ----------------------